-Decisions on planning applications are made in accordance with local and national planning policies and it is more difficult to influence a planning application that complies with policies.
-Therefore, to protect and enhance equestrian access and safety, it is vital that equestrians are included in local planning policies which will affect them.
+Decisions on planning applications are made in accordance with local and national planning policies and it is difficult to influence the outcome of a planning application that complies with policies.
+Therefore, to protect and enhance equestrian access and safety, it is important that equestrians are included in local planning policies which will affect them.
 These may include, among others:

 - Local Plans

 - Local Transport Plans

 - Neighbourhood Plans

 - Planning Policies

-- Cycling and Walking Investment Plans
+- Cycling and Walking Infrastructure Plans

 - Active Travel Plans